 The College has increasing provision in higher education with Motorsport Engineering with Oxford Brookes University, and also provision for early years/ Special Educational Needs with Kingston University.
-The College has the strategic intention to grow higher education, and the HNC in Forensic Science has increased income in 2021-22.

 Innovative and progressive work with large employers is underway.
 The reputation locally continues to strengthen as partnerships are developed with key stakeholders and employers such as Elmbridge, Runnymede and Spelthorne Borough Councils.